ThibaultJanBeyer/DragSelect/CONTRIBUTING.md

 npm start
 ```

-it will install `gulp` for later building & open `tests/quicktest.html` for your convenience.
+it will install `gulp` & run it in dev mode (& on osx open `tests/quicktest.html` for your convenience).

 *Note: opening quicktest will fail on other operating systems than Mac because I’m using the mac specific `open` command to open the file.
 However, that is not an issue and you can go on opening the file manually.*

+Now whenever you make a change to the `DragSelect.js` in `/src` it will be transpiled and updated in `/dist` automatically.
+This is important since all test files use the `/dist` version.

 ## Testing